ADACS-Australia/reasearch_project_management_training/_episodes/02-why_project_management.md

 teaching: 0
 exercises: 0
 questions:
+- "What is project management?"
+- "What is a Kanban board?"
 - "How is this better then emails?"
-- "What is project management?"
-- "What is a kanban board?"
 objectives:
-- ""
+- "Understand key concepts of project management"
+- "Be familiar with the idea of a Kanban board"
 keypoints:
-- ""
+- "Failure to plan is planning to fail - project management is planning for success"
+- "Research work fits best with an agile approach to project management"
+- "Reflection and adaptation are key to success"
 ---

 # Project Management